mcamur/SDC/README.md

 In this folder, you can reach the network instances randomly generated according to Barabasi-Albert, Erdos-Renyi, and Watts-Strogatz models.
 We also share the datasets for two real-world protein-protein interaction network instances.

-For each network, there is "adjacencyList.txt" file which represents the adjacency list.
+For each network instance, there is "adjacencyList.txt" file which represents the adjacency list.
 In addition, there is "bound.txt" file which can be used as a a constraint tightening in NIP formulation.

 Code Files: